dadmannwalking/stonevania_custom_models/README.md

 - **Sho:** 100–199
 ## Contained Models

 The following models are currently included in the resource pack:

+> [!IMPORTANT]
+> Only use those models that have been approved for use by the creators and for which you have obtained permission.

 - **Izilac (1–99):**
   - 1: Fancy Hat